-The current monthly income limit for a spouse of an applicant seeking coverage for nursing home care is $2,980.50.
+The current monthly income limit for a spouse of an applicant seeking coverage for nursing home care is $3,435 plus 75% of the excess.

 Income and resource levels are subject to yearly adjustments.

-Exempt from inclusion in the Medicaid eligibility resource limit are $828,000 equity in your family residence; irrevocable pre-paid burial expenses; personal and household property; one automobile; and any life insurance policies with a face value of less than $1,500.
+Exempt from inclusion in the Medicaid eligibility resource limit is $955,000 equity in your family residence; irrevocable pre-paid burial expenses; personal and household property; one automobile; and any life insurance policies with a face value of less than $1,500.